dmitriz/aligna/opinionated/rules-js.md

 This project uses CommonJS (CJS) by deliberate and opinionated design.
 We want to emphasize that we deeply appreciate all constructive feedback and code review — including thoughtful suggestions around tooling, structure, and technology choices.

 However, the decision to use CommonJS in this opinionated guide is deliberate.
 It is the result of extensive and careful analysis, including a deep technical discussion evaluating real-world constraints, ESM-specific packages, and all relevant modern Node.js features.

-Every concrete challenge raised — from streaming to HTTP clients to native fetch support — has been fully addressed within CommonJS in a stable, testable, and maintainable way.
+In the context of small agile projects with small teams assisted by AI, concrete challenges raised — from streaming to HTTP clients to native fetch support — have been addressed within CommonJS in a stable, testable, and maintainable way.

 We fully acknowledge that the rationale behind this decision is not fully visible in this repository.
 Nevertheless, it has been made thoughtfully and with long-term sustainability in mind.
 Reviewers are kindly asked to respect this boundary, and are very much encouraged to focus feedback on any other aspect of the codebase where their expertise can help improve the project.
 We’re grateful for that.